EU-Vietnam economic and trade relations

 Perspectives for the future

-In the bilateral trade relationship between EU and Vietnam, there are prospects for further trade liberalisation.
-The two sides officially launched negotiations for an EU-Vietnam Free Trade Agreement (FTA) on 26 June 2012 in Brussels.
-Such an FTA would represent a milestone in the relationship between the EU and Vietnam in terms market access opportunities for both sides.
+In the bilateral trade relationship between the EU and Vietnam, there are prospects for further trade liberalisation.
+The two sides officially launched negotiations for an EU-Vietnam Free Trade Agreement (FTA) in June 2012 which has now reached a substantial phase with the 6th round taking place in January 2014.
+The pact is expected to be signed in late 2014, marking a key milestone in EU-Vietnam relationship in terms of market access opportunities for both sides.
 It would also constitute a stepping stone to increased trade between EU and the region and ultimately contribute to deeper liberalisation of international trade.